eclipse-cdt-cloud/tsp-python-client/README.md

   --uuid UUID           The UUID of a trace
   --uuids [UUIDS [UUIDS ...]]
+                        The list of UUIDs --do-delete-traces    Also delete traces when deleting experiment --paths [PATHS [PATHS ...]]
+                        List of trace paths to be part of an experiment.
-                        The list of UUIDs --list-extensions     Get the extensions loaded --load-extension EXTENSION_PATH
+  --list-extensions     Get the extensions loaded --load-extension EXTENSION_PATH
                         Load an extension